-The recovery of places from serious disinvestment must first of all be a business plan, not just an urban plan.
-This principle must underlie everything else that follows.
-This is common to all types of place recovery, but is most important in places that have been seriously disinvested for a long time because the people likely have been so beaten down by their everyday conditions that a poisonous culture of hopelessness likely pervades the place.
+The business plan as centerpiece of the recovery plan is common to all types of Place Recovery, but is most important in places that have been seriously disinvested for a long time because the people have likely been so beaten down by their everyday conditions that a poisonous culture of hopelessness likely pervades the place.
+Obviously, Over-The-Rhine, pictured here, has moved past the poisonous hopelessness phase, with its revitalization beginning in earnest just after the turn of the century.

 "Good," in the context of a place that has suffered from decades of decline, means "good bones," not "good conditions."
 Everything will be somewhere between run-down and falling down in such a place.
 And there may be little funding for big projects, so work that can be undertaken by small groups at very small scale is more likely to get implemented in the early days.